Mirinda Logo

 Mirinda Logo 1986

 The drink is presented on the world market.
-To show openness and willingness to appear in new countries, the logo has been changed slightly, and removed dense double edging.
+To show openness and a willingness to appear in new countries, the logo has been slightly changed and the dense double edging removed.
 This “bare” the orange and the inscription, making them accessible, friendly, and their own.

 The fruit is depicted more schematically.
 The yellow circle resembles the sun and shows a juicy, summery, sweet taste.
-It represents the brand’s popularity, which rises in new markets like the sun in the sky.
+It represents the brand’s popularity, which rises like the sun in new markets.

 Three green leaves are complemented by the idea of the worldwide procession of Mirinda, the tips of which look in different directions.

-A circle with leaves is like a bomb that gives an explosion of taste.
+A circle of leaves is like a bomb that explodes with taste.
 The white background of the inscription conveys cleanliness and safety.

 1992 – 1995